cloudfoundry/stratos/README.md

 ## Support and feedback

-We have a channel (#stratos) on the Cloud Foundy Slack where you can ask querstions, get support or give us feedback.
+We have a channel (#stratos) on the Cloud Foundy Slack where you can ask questions, get support or give us feedback.
 We'd love to hear from you if you are using Stratos.

 You can join the Cloud Foundry Slack here - https://slack.cloudfoundry.org/  - and then join the #stratos channel.